Sepmeyer Award – Excellence in Credentials Evaluation Research

 Criteria and Selection

-Each nomination and submission will be assessed based on the following criteria:- Presentation and clarity of nomination package
+Each nomination and submission will be assessed based on the following criteria:

 - Presentation and clarity of resource